 It was a feeling He had never known before.
 Jesus and the Father were separated for the first time.
 And since Jesus is a part of the trinity of God, it must have felt like His soul was splitting in two.
-I can only imagine the agony and sadness He felt at that moment, which I can’t.
+One can only imagine the agony and sadness He felt at that moment.

 2. “I thirst!”

 It’s entirely plausible that Jesus was thirsty by this time.
 Instead of water, though, the Roman soldiers gave Him sour wine on a sponge to drink.
-The sour wine was purposely chosen to prolong His suffering, but that evil tactic did nothing because there were only a few minutes left of Jesus’ suffering.
+The sour wine was purposely chosen to prolong His suffering.

 3. “It is finished.”